openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/installation.rst

         version, otherwise specify an explicit value (eg. 1.3).
         Remember to use **at least version 1.3** for Fuel 8.

-    *   Refer to next chapter for the description of Advanced Paramaters fields.
+    *   Refer to next chapter for the description of Advanced Paramaters fields and how to enable support for Mellanox NICs.

 #.
 Add nodes and assign them the following roles: